 class AnotherError extends MyError {}

-And unlike other examples of inheritance, exceptions rarely need to add or change behavior.
+And unlike other inheritance examples, exceptions rarely need to add or change behavior.
 The main purpose of using exception inheritance is to describe all possible types of errors.

 Now let's see how we can take advantage of it: